Africa EENI Global Business School

 Higher Education in Somalia

-Study Master Business Foreign Trade in Spanish Somalia Trade and Business in Africa (French) Somalia Study Master Business in Portuguese Somalia
+Business in Africa (Spanish) Somalia Trade and Business in Africa (French) Somalia Study Master Business in Portuguese Somalia